luciavelasco/star-wars-browse/README.md

 # star-wars-browse
 Browse Star Wars characters and the films they've been in.

 This app was set up using Expo.
-I recommend reading through the commit messages, although they're not my finest work!

 ##### Quickstart: